pytorch/vision/docs/source/models_new.rst

    models/keypoint_rcnn

+The classes that the pre-trained model outputs are the following can be found on `weights.meta["keypoint_names"]`.
+For details on how to plot the bounding boxes of the models, you may refer to :ref:`_keypoint_output`.

 Table of all available Keypoint detection weights
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Box and Keypoint MAPs are reported on COCO:
+Box and Keypoint MAPs are reported on COCO val2017:

 .. include:: generated/detection_keypoint_table.rst